 This means that we continue to ensure that everyone working in the school has successfully completed the necessary clearances to enable them to work with our children.
-All our staff have completed the appropriate safeguarding training and we are working towards every member of staff to be Prevent trained.
+All our staff have completed the appropriate safeguarding training and every member of staff is Prevent trained.
 We also have a specifically trained team as the nominated Safeguarding and Prevent Leads within our school.

 Designated Safeguarding and Prevent Lead: Mrs H Bath.

 Deputy Safeguarding Leads: Mrs L Vowles, Miss R Hambleton.